agourlay/hprof-slurp/README.md

 `hprof-slurp` is a CLI analyzing JVM heap dumps using the binary `hprof` format.

 The main goal is to enable the analysis of huge heap dumps which are much bigger than the amount of RAM available on the host system.

+In practice, it provides users a quick overview of a heap dump in order to decide if it makes sense to spin up an expensive instance in the cloud to run more complete tools.

 ## Features